Tumblr: User interface changes

 In 2015, Tumblr faced criticism by users for changes to its reblog mechanisms.
 In July 2015, the system was modified so that users cannot remove or edit individual comments by other users when reblogging a post; existing comments can only be removed all at once.
 Tumblr staff argued that the change was intended to combat "misattribution", though this move was met by criticism from 'ask blogs' and "RP blogs', which often shortened long chains of reblogs between users to improve readability.

 In September 2015, Tumblr changed how threads of comments on reblogged posts are displayed; rather than a nested view with indentations for each post, all reblogs are now shown in a flat view, and user avatars were also added.
 The change was intended to improve the legibility of reblogs, especially on mobile platforms, and complements the inability to edit existing comments.

 Although some users had requested such a change to combat posts made illegible by extremely large numbers of comments on a reblogged post, the majority of users (even those who had requested such a change) criticized the new format.
 The Verge was also critical of the changes, noting that it was cleaner, but made the site lose its "nostalgic charm".

 Userbase behaviour

 While Tumblr's userbase has generally been received as accommodating people from a wide range of ideologies and identities, a common point of criticism is that attitudes from users on the site stifle discussion and discourse.
-In 2015, members of the Steven Universe fandom drove an artist to the point of attempting suicide over their artwork, in which they drew characters thin that are typically seen as being 'fat' in the show.
-In 2018, Kotaku reporter Gita Jackson described the site as a 'joyless black hole', citing how the website's design and functionality led to 'fandoms spinning out of control', as well as an environment which inhibited discussion and discourse.
+In 2015, members of the Steven Universe fandom on Tumblr drove a fan artist to the point of attempting suicide via bullying them over their work, which depicted characters from the series in their own style; the abuse stemmed from the artist's depiction of 'fat' characters as being thin.
+In 2018, Kotaku reporter Gita Jackson described the site as a 'joyless black hole', citing how the website's design and functionality led to 'fandoms spinning out of control', as well as an environment that inhibited discussion and discourse.